 08/13/2022 Myanmar (International Christian Concern) – Myanmar has been riddled with conflict since last February, when the Burmese military, called the Tatmadaw, deposed the democratically elected government in a coup.

 Ever since then, the humanitarian situation in Myanmar has continued to worsen, with thousands of civilians finding themselves internally displaced after their homes and villages were destroyed in military raids.
 In its attempt to quash pro-democracy forces, the Tatmadaw uses disproportionate amounts of violence on Myanmar’s citizens, especially those that do not agree with its Buddhist-nationalist agenda.
 Christians, therefore, make up a sizeable percentage of those who have been internally displaced.

 “ASEAN’s help hasn’t made it to Sagaing yet,” said Thet Oo, who is assisting victims of conflict with the People-to-People Program in the region’s Yinmarbin and Salingyi townships.
-“It’s been three months since their meeting, but nothing has come to Yinmarbin district at all.”
+“It’s been three months since their meeting, but nothing has come to Yinmarbin district.”

-On August 3, the UN Office for the Coordination of Humanitarian Affairs announced that Myanmar had officially amassed a total of 866,000 refugees since the coup in February of 2021.
-Of the new refugees, 470,000 of them are from the Sagaing region, which sees the most frequent clashes between the military junta and pro-democracy forces.
+On August 3, the UN Office for the Coordination of Humanitarian Affairs announced that Myanmar had officially amassed 866,000 refugees since the coup in February 2021.
+Of the new refugees, 470,000 are from the Sagaing region, which sees the most frequent clashes between the military junta and pro-democracy forces.

 Please pray for an end to the violence in Myanmar.

 For interviews, please contact: firstname.lastname@example.org